usnews/dari/index.md

         <h2>Contextual Debugging</h2>
         <p>
-        Contextual debugging brings all the information you need right to the webpage your debugging.
+        Contextual debugging brings all the information you need right to the webpage you're debugging.
 It will show you which modules are slow as well as which queries are slow.
         </p>
     </div>